 3. In the existing OnMessageActivityAsync method when the bot receives a visitorMessage:

-- Checks if the escalation has started, if so posts message to agent.
+- Checks if the escalation has started, if so posts a message to the agent.

 - If not, it adds the message to the transcript (which will eventually be passed to the agent)